ryankemper/writings/Scaling_Elasticsearch.md

-How we scaled Elasticsearch to handle 1.4 TB of logs per day
+### How we scaled Elasticsearch to handle 1.4 TB of logs per day

+#### Understanding Elasticsearch

+[] Describe interaction between nodes/shards/indices

+[] Go into lucene internals, show our diagram of how ES concepts map to Lucene concepts (e.g. Elasticsearch shard = Lucene index)

+#### Outline of our configuration history

 - Configuration Zero: Two index types, "job" and "everything else", job had no replicas
     * Indices a little bit too big